Travelling with e-Cigarettes

 Ryanair does not allow you to use your e-cigarettes on the plane, but you can buy smokeless cigarettes during the flight and use them on board.

-EasyJet states that you can take e-cigarettes in your hand luggage or in the hold, but that you cannot use them on the plane.
+EasyJet states that you can take e-cigarettes in your hand luggage, but that you cannot use them on the plane.

 British Airways sells e-cigarettes on many of its flights, depending on the destination.
 It does not say anything about using them on the planes, but do not expect to be allowed to do so.

 Aer Lingus does not allow the use of e-cigarettes on the plane.

 Virgin Atlantic states that you can carry them on board but that you are not permitted to use them.

 There are no blanket rules on using e-cigarettes on planes.
 If an airline does not make its policy on e-cigarettes clear, you can contact them to ask in advance.
 However, it is safest to assume that you are not permitted to use e-cigarettes on the plane.